The following guidelines provide a framework in which to interpret various legal issues that may arise.

 - Host families are NOT the legal guardians of the participants they host, nor are they legally responsible for their acts.

-- The host family-participant relationship is legally termed a "host-guest" relationship.
+- The host family-participant relationship is a "host-guest" relationship.
 This means that host families are expected to give due care to participants, but are not legally responsible for them.

 - Natural families always have the final say with respect to decisions affecting their children in terms of legal representation or lawsuits.

 - If schools or any other agencies require parent or legal guardian signatures on any document, natural families must sign for the participant.
 Host families cannot sign any document as the legal guardian or parent of the participant.
-This is a somewhat undefined area-- any discussion about host family/participant responsibility beyond this guideline should be referred to the appropriate staff who can then refer it to the AFS lawyer as needed.
+Any discussion about host family/participant responsibility beyond this guideline should be referred to the appropriate staff who can then refer it to the AFS lawyer as needed.
+For more information, see Activity Waivers.

 - All communication written for a participant’s file should be simple, professional, clear, and specific.
-There should be no judgment or personal comments included - only the facts. (see Situational Reporting Guidelines) It is important to remember that any and all documentation can be used and will be subject to production if a legal action arises.
+There should be no judgment or personal comments included - only the facts.
+It is important to remember that all documentation can be used and will be subject to production if a legal action arises.

 - Special note on E-mail as Legal Evidence: E-mail messages, like any paper document, can be used as legal evidence in litigation and can be required to be produced when a legal action arises.
 It is important to exercise good judgment when exchanging E-mail within AFS and with people outside the organization.
 Also, AFS cannot control information sent by E-mail once it has been sent, and messages may be forwarded or sent to unintended recipients.
 Since it may be possible for unintended recipients to read E-mail messages all comments and materials that may be considered harmful or embarrassing to others should not be sent via E-mail.